How to get a seamless foundation match using a skin undertones chartPosted on April 8, 2022 Written by: 100% PURE ®

 Use a setting spray or powder to ensure your products provide longer wear, and to keep your products true to color.
 You can even layer powder foundation over liquid foundation for extra coverage.

 Remember earlier, when we asked if your complexion products have been looking a little off lately?
 Well it could also be the products you’re using that are causing that unflattering look.
 Here are some ways our complexion can go majorly wrong:

 You’re wearing the wrong undertone

-When we’re wearing the wrong undertone in our makeup, it shows instantly.
+When we’re wearing the wrong undertone in our makeup rather than choosing one based on a skin undertones chart, it shows instantly.
 If a person with warm skin is wearing cool toned products, their skin will read as grey or lifeless.
 Cool toned folks wearing warm tones won’t look as jarring, but when compared to their neck, chest, and hands, the difference will be instantly apparent.

 You’re wearing the wrong shade

 This one is easy to mess up, since many of us shop online and even most beauty stores have, let’s just say, magical lighting.
 When we have the wrong shade of concealer or foundation on, it can give us a clown-like appearance.
 This tends to make our makeup look heavier than we’d like, and can even make us look older.

 Still curious about the best ways to flatter your skin tone?
 Find a nail color suited to your complexion, or a blush that complements your skin.
 Find all these and more in the makeup section of our blog!

 We carefully hand-select products based on strict purity standards, and only recommend products we feel meet this criteria.
 100% PURE™ may earn a small commission for products purchased through affiliate links.